 It is said that the Japanese have a great sense of beauty, but no sense of ugliness.
-I pondered this as I took the airport train to Tokyo, a brief stopover on my way to New Zealand.
+I pondered this as I took the airport train to Tokyo.
 From the window I could see a hotchpotch of houses, some elegant and well designed, others less so.
 There seemed to be no planning oversight, just houses built to individual taste and specification.
-The result was concrete blocks with rusty fire escapes, thick ugly cables running separately to each house, and garish adverts pasted to the sides of buildings.
+The result was a massive urban sprawl: concrete blocks with rusty fire escapes, thick ugly cables running separately to each house, and garish adverts pasted to the sides of buildings.
 But every so often there was a glimpse of a house with a carefully tended garden, or a graceful pagoda rising above the skyline.

 It was not long before the other side of Tokyo revealed itself, the side where every effort has been made to please the eye.
 This is a city of parks and gardens, with sculpted landscapes of bridges, lakes and flowering plants.